Pekka-ai/week7-groupwork/README.md

 ![image](https://github.com/user-attachments/assets/a504b5a7-6ecb-47ff-ba40-ac5db3938dc7)

-### 6. Use loaded data in PowerBI to create a report
+### 6. Use loaded data in Power BI to create a report
-**🎯 Objective:** Use PowerBI to visualize and report
+**🎯 Objective:** Use Power BI to visualize and report

 **📍 Steps:**
-* Connect PowerBI to Synapse
+* Connect Power BI to Synapse
 * Import data
 * Build visualizations
 * Create measures and calculations